Ivan Leko: Managerial career

-Leko made his debut as a manager in 2014, with Oud-Heverlee Leuven, but he managed club for a season.
+Leko made his debut as a manager in 2014, with OH Leuven, but he managed club for a season.

-In 2015 he became an assistant manager of Greek side PAOK FC under the coaching staff of Croatian manager Igor Tudor, who was sacked in 2016.
-A one-season, 2016–17, he managed Sint-Truidense V.V. and the next two seasons, 2017–18 and 2018–19, Leko was the manager of Club Brugge.
+In 2015, he became an assistant manager of Greek side PAOK under the coaching staff of Croatian manager Igor Tudor, who was sacked in 2016.
+For the 2016–17 season, he managed Sint-Truiden; for the next two seasons, 2017–18 and 2018–19, Leko was the manager of Club Brugge.
 He celebrated Jupiler Pro League and Belgian Super Cup in his first season in Brugge.
 Also, Leko won the title of Professional Manager of the Year.
-In October 2018 Belgian police interrogated him for corruption investigation.
+In October 2018, Belgian police interrogated him for corruption investigation.

-In May 2019, Club Brugge KV and Leko parted ways.
+In May 2019, Club Brugge and Leko parted ways.
 The 41-year-old coach had been with the club since 2017.
 On 1 June 2019, he was appointed at his new club, Al Ain.
-In December 2019, Leko left club Al Ain FC after a disastrous home defeat against Al Dhafra FC.
+In December 2019, Leko left club Al Ain after a disastrous home defeat against Al Dhafra.
 Both sides had agreed to end their cooperation after five months of poor play.

 On 20 May 2020, Leko was appointed the manager of Royal Antwerp.
 Taking over the team from Laszlo Bölöni, he led the team to win their first Belgian Cup since 1992, with a 1–0 win against his former side Club Brugge in the final.
 This earned Antwerp a qualification in the 2020–21 UEFA Europa League group stage for the first time in the club's history, where they were drawn in Group J against Tottenham Hotspur, LASK Linz and Ludogorets Razgrad.
-Leko led the team to a surprising 2nd place finish in the group, with 4 wins and 2 losses, culminating in a 1–0 home victory against Tottenham on 29 October; as a result, the team qualified for the round of 32, where they were drawn against Rangers.
-In December 2020, Leko left Royal Antwerp F.C. just before the UEFA Europa League match against Rangers and moved to Shanghai Port F.C., where he took up his new post with team Shanghai Port F.C., under a 2-year total net 5 million euros contract.

-On 1 January 2021, Leko became the new manager of Chinese side Shanghai Port.

-In February 2021, Leko was introduced as the new head coach of Shanghai Port F.C. at the SAIC Motor Pudong Arena.
+Leko led the team to a surprising second place finish in the group, with four wins and two losses, culminating in a 1–0 home victory against Tottenham on 29 October; as a result, the team qualified for the round of 32, where they were drawn against Rangers.
+In December 2020, Leko left Royal Antwerp and moved to Shanghai Port, where he took up his new post with the Chinese team, under a two-year contract worth five million euros.
+In February 2021, Leko was introduced as the new head coach of Shanghai Port at the SAIC Motor Pudong Arena.

+On 31 December 2022, he returned to Croatia to coach his former club Hajduk Split; however, he was dismissed on 23 October 2023.
+On 4 January 2024, he became head coach of Belgian side Standard Liège.